alastairpatrick/nopy/README.md

 ## Gotchas

-When a python program is invoked with nopy, its PYTHONPATH environment variable is modified to point to the node.js project directory, i.e. the one containing package.json.
-This allows modules to be imported relative to the project directory itself, not just from python packages that have been installed in python_modules.
-In order to isolate the project's python dependencies, any previous value of PYTHONPATH is overridden.
+When a python script is invoked with nopy, its `PYTHONPATH` environment variable is modified to point to the node.js project directory, i.e. the one containing `package.json`, or whichever directories have been configured.
+This allows modules to be imported relative to the project directory itself, not just from python packages that have been installed in `python_modules`.
+In order to isolate the project's python dependencies, any previous value of `PYTHONPATH` is overridden.

 Behind the scene, nopy uses python's [per user site-packages directory](https://www.python.org/dev/peps/pep-0370/) mechanism.
 Specifically, when python or pip are invoked indirectly by way of the nopy or npip wrappers, the `PYTHONUSERBASE` environment variable is modified to reference the python_modules directory contained in the node.js project, the one alongside package.json.
 This tells python to look there for installed python packages.
-Additionally, pip is invoked with the `--user` option, which causes it to install packages in that python_modules directory.
+Additionally, pip is invoked with the `--user` option, which causes it to install packages in that `python_modules` directory.

 A caveat though is, because python's per user site-packages directory is overridden, any other such directory, such as one residing in the user's home directory, is no longer visible to python.
 If the goal is to isolate the project's python dependencies within the project, this is a feature.
 It's definitely a potential gotcha, though!

 npip ships with a version of pip that it can install locally into the node.js project site directory.
 It does this automatically when the first python package is installed but only if there is not a more recent version of pip installed globally.
-You can see which version of pip is used by npip using the --version option.
+To see which version of pip is used by npip, use the `--version` option:
 ```
 $ npm run -s npip -- --version
 pip 9.0.1 from /home/al/myproject/python_modules/lib/python2.7/site-packages (python 2.7)